Financial Engineering

 Digitalization

-Wasu Mekniran is a doctoral researcher in Information Management at ETH Zürich and Technology Management at the University of St. Gallen.
-His work extends development-focused HTA into a framework that aligns incentives for payers, providers, and investors.
-By embedding budget impact analysis, performance headroom, cost-effectiveness analysis, and financial modeling, he identifies when digital health innovations in prevention are both implementable and investable.
-His research focuses on digital biomarkers, proactive care, and scalable business models for healthy longevity.
+Wasu Mekniran is a doctoral researcher in Financial Engineering at the ETH Zürich Chair of Information Management and Technology Management at the University of St. Gallen.
+His work advances development-focused HTA into a finance-forward framework that quantifies incentives and capital flow for payers, providers, and investors.
+Through budget impact modeling, performance headroom analysis, cost-effectiveness evaluation, and investor-grade financial simulations, he determines when digital health innovations in prevention become economically viable, scalable, and fundable.
+His research centers on digital biomarkers, proactive care, and financial architectures that enable healthy longevity at scale.

 Representer: Operations Management

-The EDEN project develops methods to make digital prevention both implementable and investable.
+The EDEN project develops financial models to make digital prevention both implementable and investable.
 Our case focus is type 2 diabetes, where digital health technologies (DHTs) can detect risk earlier, engage patients, and extend healthy life years.

 We investigate structural, financial, and regulatory barriers to scaling prevention and design business models that align incentives for providers, payers, patients, developers, and investors.
 Our approach combines theory, computational modeling, and real-world data to de-risk implementation and guide market adoption.